INTO-CPS-Association/DTaaS/docs/admin/gitlab/runner.md

 You may use the following commands to start and stop the `gitlab-runner` container respectively, depending on your installation scenario:

+1. Go to the DTaaS home directory (`DTaaS_DIR`) and execute one of the following commands.

 1. Localhost Installation

     ```bash